duanleou90/umbraco_demo/umbraco_demo/README.md

 - Anytime when generating a document type with template.
 Do the following tasks:
 + Create a corresponding template and razor view (.cshtml)
 + Find a corresponding static html in static_html folder and implement rendering properties of the document type in razor view
 + Create a sample content from the document type including sample data.
-If the document type includes media picker properties, reference existing media uSync files in uSync folder
+If the document type includes media picker properties, reference existing 1920x1080.config file in uSync folder

 Rules when rendering properties in Razor Views
+- Always add following referencesat the top of razor view
+@using Umbraco.Cms.Web.Common.PublishedModels;
+@using Umbraco.Cms.Core.Models.PublishedContent;
+@using Umbraco.Extensions;
+@inherits Umbraco.Cms.Web.Common.Views.UmbracoViewPage
 - Don't use Model-Based Rendering, use Dynamic Rendering
-+ Example: Use <h1>@Model.Value("pageTitle")</h1> instead of using <h1>@Model.PageTitle</h1>
++ Example: Use <h1>@Model.Value<string>("pageTitle")</h1> instead of using <h1>@Model.PageTitle</h1>